SEASON 2017 : MORE CROATIA, MORE PLACES RE-VISITED.

 As always in September, the water was still warm, and this time even the weather was more like high summer.
 But days are getting shorter and evenings earlier and cooler.
 When dining outside, as is usual, you want to start no later than 7pm, and by 8pm it's dark.
 I believe that around Sept 25 was about the right time to leave this year, at least for us and our expectation of a holiday.

 We have been lucky with lots of sunshine and hot days, but it was strange to experience high summer weather with so few tourists around; boats were still going and some anchorages reasonably busy though.
 Some restaurants closed after mid-September but most popular places were still open and had guests.
 We noted that some restaurants with business mainly from boaters ran out of one or another dish, it was probably difficult for them to predict how many guests would come.

 I am happy to note that we did not encounter charter boat hooligans nor noisy flotillas; nights were quiet.
 We were reminded of nice holidays of much earlier years.
 It was good to feel similarly minded to the other boating folks around us; this is how it once was.

-We are glad to have stayed on our boat twice in this extraordinary year 2020, but it has felt unusual in many ways.
+We feel lucky that we stayed on our boat twice in this extraordinary year 2020, but it has been unusual in many ways.
 The first trip was special because it followed the traumatic lock-down experience in UK.
 For the second trip, travel warnings for Croatia from foreign governments had scared many foreigners away and spread a gloomy mood which sometimes overshadowed our stay.
 Yet, life seemed much more normal than at home and we felt welcome and safe.

 For the records.
 We travelled 187nm in July and 113nm in September.
 Tarilian did a total of 356nm in year 2020; engine hours were 49.

-Our time on the boat is over for 2020, but the year with its 'unprecedented' events has not ended yet.
-More catastrophy is about to strike.
+Our time on the boat was over for 2020, but the year of 'unprecedented events' had not ended yet.